Choosing the Best Pillow for Neck Pain The Complete Guide

-While these pillows feel super comfy at first, as the feathers move over time from movement, you end up with no support, which causes you neck pain.
-Research has found that these are the worst type of pillow for sleep quality and neck pain.
+While these pillows feel super comfy at first, as the feathers move over time from movement, you end up with no support, which causes neck pain.
+Research has found that these are the worst pillows for sleep quality and neck pain.

 4. Body pillows and side pillows can be useful

 Suppose you’re used to sleeping on your stomach and would like to transition to side sleeping.
-By promoting side-sleeping, body, and side pillows can improve sleep posture.
-Pillows at your side provide the pressure on the stomach that you are probably used to while keeping you in a side-lying position.
-Also, during pregnancy or if you happen to have large hips, pillows by your side can help keep your spine in good alignment while supporting your growing belly.
+Promoting side-sleeping, body, and side pillows can improve sleep posture.
+Pillows at your side provide the pressure on the stomach you are probably used to while keeping you in a side-lying position.
+Also, during pregnancy or if you have large hips, pillows by your side can help keep your spine in good alignment while supporting your growing belly.

 5. Consider your mattress’ firmness or softness

 If your mattress is firmer, you’ll need a thicker pillow because your shoulders won’t sink into it as much.
-Your pillow will need to fill a larger gap between your head and your mattress.
-If your mattress has a soft foam topper or pillow-top, you’ll probably need a thinner pillow since your shoulder will sink into the bed.
+Your pillow must fill a more significant gap between your head and your mattress.
+If your mattress has a soft foam topper or pillow top, you’ll probably need a thinner pillow since your shoulder will sink into the bed.
 This is because the pillow will need to fill a smaller space between your shoulder and your head.